Jonathan-Anyame/Joemessi1228/README.md

-# Hi there 👋, I'm Amoah Nyame Jonathan
+# Hi there 👋, I'm Amoah Nyame Jonathan Benson

 I'm passionate about **software engineering** and love building **websites and apps** that solve real-world problems.
 I also have experience in **C++ programming** and **product marketing**, combining technical and business skills to create impactful solutions.